charlesharries/Atlantic-Theme/README.md

 ***Note: Don't forget to restart Sublime Text after activating the theme.***

-### Special Thanks to
+## Special Thanks to

 Patrick Muller, creator of the Darkmatter theme that this theme is based on, and...

-Creator of [TronLight Theme](http://colorsublime.com/theme/TronLight) theme, which I think came before Darkmatter, and [Gadzhi Kharkharov](https://github.com/kkga) for creating the [Space Gray Theme](https://github.com/kkga/spacegray) that I believe came even before that.
+Creator of [TronLight Theme](http://colorsublime.com/theme/TronLight) theme, which I think came before Darkmatter.